agoutsmedt/website/content/en/post/2023-11-09-scraping-bis/index.en.markdown

 year <- 2023
 ```

-And I can evaluate the expression with these parameters, also entering a certain page.
+And I can evaluate the expression with these parameters, also selecting a certain page.
 This will be useful later in a loop to navigate from one page to the next.

 ``` r
 eval(scraping_path, envir = list(page = 3))